 Cancer Types

 Mesothelioma cases involve asbestos contamination in talc.
-These cases typically result in the largest verdicts because asbestos is a known carcinogen and causation is more direct.
+These cases typically produce the largest verdicts because asbestos is a known carcinogen and causation runs more directly.
+Ovarian cancer cases involve talc used for feminine hygiene.
+They are more numerous but typically produce smaller individual verdicts.
+Other cancers linked to talc include lung cancer from inhalation, though the evidence varies case by case.

 Product History